meatnordrink/notebook/ads/ads.md

 # FB
 ## To do:

+* **To-do**
-* **To-do** - Consider revisiting "New April Creative" group and trying a few more of them in an active campaign.
+    - Consider revisiting "New April Creative" group and trying a few more of them in an active campaign.
+    - Try a video ad.
+(Just moving text, transitions.)

 * Try retargeting people who downloaded but did not purchase.
 * Try ads featuring image of app; try Rewards.